Walter Peregoy: Early years

 Peregoy was born in Los Angeles in 1925.
 He spent his early childhood on a small island (Alameda, California) in San Francisco Bay.
 He was nine years old when he began his formal art training by attending classes at the California College of Arts and Crafts in Berkeley, California.
-At the age 12 years old, Peregoy's family returned to Los Angeles, where he enrolled in Chouinard Art Institute's life drawing classes.
-At the age 17 Peregoy dropped out of high school and went to work for Disney as an in-betweener.
+At 12 years old, Peregoy's family returned to Los Angeles, where he enrolled in Chouinard Art Institute's life drawing classes.
+At the age 17, Peregoy dropped out of high school and went to work as a traffic boy for a brief time before starting to work with Disney.

 In 1942, he joined the U.S. Coast Guard and served for three years in the Infirmary as a 1st Class Petty Officer.
 After World War II he continued his art education, studying at the University de Belles Artes, San Miguel de Allende in Guanajuato, Mexico, and with Fernand Léger in Paris.

 Animation work

 In 1951, Peregoy returned to the United States and resumed his career with The Walt Disney Studios.
 Although skilled with these more conventional projects, Peregoy's personal style began to surface.
-Peregoy's unique style began to meshed well with that of his contemporary, stylist Eyvind Earle.
+Peregoy's unique style began to mesh well with that of his contemporary, stylist Eyvind Earle.
 Peregoy and Earle's work on Paul Bunyan (1958) was nominated for an Academy Award in the short category.
 Their unique style of animation on Paul Bunyan was a departure for Disney.
-Peregoy continued to work at Disney for an additional 14 years.
+Peregoy continued to work at Disney for an additional 14 years, including select work on their TV commercial unit.

 Peregoy was lead background painter on Sleeping Beauty (1959) before embarking on the most ambitious, intelligent, and personal effort, his work as color stylist and background artist on One Hundred and One Dalmatians (1961), and The Sword in the Stone (1963).
+In the mid-1960s he worked at Format Productions, where he crafted backgrounds for The Lone Ranger plus three short films under a Warner Bros.
+Cartoons subcontract.
 He later worked on Scooby-Doo, Where Are You!
 (1969), and other series produced by Hanna-Barbera.